nemethmik/t11jobwatch/README.md

     - No need for copyfiles and browserify
     - http-server can be started on-demand with npx, no need to install
 - **npx tsc --init**
+- npm install @types/websql --save-dev
+    - The app is prepared to work with WebSQL, too.